-The estimated fair value of Malaysian Government Securities and Malaysian Government Investment Issues is generally based on quoted and observable market prices and classified under Level 1 of the fair value hierarchy.
+The estimated fair value of Malaysian Government Securities and Malaysian Government Investment Issues is generally based on directly or indirectly market observable inputs and classified under Level 2 of the fair value hierarchy.

 (ii) Equity instruments at FVOCI

 The Bank derived the fair value of the unquoted equity investments based on the "revised net assets" method.
 The revised net assets were obtained based on the fair value net assets as derived in the investee's latest publicly available audited financial statement of these investments.
 Investments in equity instruments that do not have a quoted market price in an active market and whose fair value can be reliably measured are measured at cost.